beetsdev/drd-weather-alerts/README.md

-# Detroit Roller Derby - Weather Alerts
+# Detroit Roller Derby - Weather & Air Quality Alerts

-Automated weather alert system that monitors National Weather Service alerts for the Detroit metro area and posts them to the DRD Slack #weather channel.
+Automated alert system that monitors National Weather Service weather alerts and air quality data for the Detroit metro area, posting to the DRD Slack #weather channel.

 ## 🌤️ What This Does

 - Checks NWS API every hour for active weather alerts
+- Checks WAQI (World Air Quality Index) API for current air quality
-- Filters for severe/important alerts only (Extreme, Severe, Moderate)
+- Filters for severe/important weather alerts (Extreme, Severe, Moderate)
+- **Only alerts for dangerous air quality** (Very Unhealthy or Hazardous, AQI >200)
 - **Posts each unique alert only once** (no duplicate notifications)
-- Monitors Wayne, Oakland, Macomb, and Washtenaw counties
+- Monitors Wayne, Oakland, Macomb, and Washtenaw counties for weather
+- Monitors Detroit area for air quality
 - Runs completely free on GitHub Actions

 ## 🚀 How It Works

 1. **GitHub Actions** runs on a schedule (every hour at :05 past the hour)
-2. **Python script** (`weather_check.py`) fetches alerts from NWS API
+2. **Python script** (`weather_check.py`) fetches data from both NWS and WAQI APIs
-3. **Checks alert IDs** against tracking file to avoid duplicates
+3. **Checks alert IDs** against tracking files to avoid duplicates
-4. **Filters** alerts by severity and location
+4. **Filters** weather alerts by severity and location
+5. **Filters** air quality by threshold (>200 AQI only)
-5. **Posts** to Slack via webhook only for NEW alerts
+6. **Posts** to Slack via webhook only for NEW alerts
-6. **Updates tracking file** (`posted_alerts.txt`) with posted alert IDs
+7. **Updates tracking files** with posted alert IDs
-7. **Logs** results in GitHub Actions for debugging
+8. **Logs** results in GitHub Actions for debugging

 ## 🔄 Deduplication System

-The bot tracks every alert it posts using unique NWS alert IDs:
+The bot tracks every alert it posts using unique IDs:

+### Weather Alerts
 - Each NWS alert has a unique ID (like `urn:oid:2.49.0.1.840.0.abc123...`)
-- When an alert is posted, its ID is saved to `posted_alerts.txt`
+- When posted, ID is saved to `posted_alerts.txt`
 - Future checks skip any alert ID already in the file
-- **Result: Each alert posts exactly once, no spam!**

-Even if:
-- An alert is active for 12 hours → only posts once
-- NWS updates/amends an alert → still won't re-post
-- You manually run the workflow → won't duplicate
+### Air Quality Alerts
+- AQI alerts are tracked by date and category
+- Only posts once per day per AQI category
+- Saved to `posted_aqi.txt` as `YYYY-MM-DD_category`
+- **Result: No spam, timely alerts only!**

 ## 📁 Repository Structure
 ```